mearkats/MS-Store-App-Install-Powershell-RMM-Friendly/README.md

 The Script Uses the ["RunAsUser"](https://github.com/KelvinTegelaar/RunAsUser) module created by [Kelvin Tegelaar](https://www.cyberdrain.com/).
 A user has to be logged in for the script to work.
 The script, as of 22/09/2022, will now feed the output of the installation into the RMM.

+As of the 29/09/2022, you can use the script with an enviroment variable using the App ID.

 =======================================================================

 List of well known apps which can be installed along with their IDs: